 - People who want a bouncy sleeping surface will want to look elsewhere, because memory foam has very little bounce to it.

-What Exactly Does Memory Foam Feel Like?
+What Does Memory Foam Feel Like?

 If someone pushes their hand into memory foam and then quickly removes it, the foam would take several seconds to return to its initial form; the feel is very similar to quicksand where the foam slowly adjusts to the sleeper’s body.